Migrating Legacy Lists

-At the top right-hand corner of your screen, a button says "Create List."
+At the top right-hand corner of your screen is the "Create List" button.
 Select the down arrow to the right of the button and then select the "Migrate Legacy Lists" option; this will open up the "Migrate Lists" modal.

 From the modal, select "Import" on the list you wish to migrate.
-For more extensive lists, please be patient as a lot is going on behind the scenes, and it may take a few minutes for the import to take place and complete.
+For more extensive lists, please be patient as a lot is going on behind the scenes, and it may take a few minutes for the import to complete.

 When the import is complete, the word "Import" will turn into a check.
 Once this happens, you can continue to the next list you want to import and repeat as needed until you have migrated all your lists.
-Once finished, select the "Done" button towards the bottom of the modal.
+Once finished, click the "Done" button.

 Important: Notice the green alert message that says, "Lists imported into the new app will no longer be available in the Legacy app."
 Be sure you want to migrate the list as this action is not reversible.

 After hitting "Done," you will be brought back to your "Lists" page.
 Here, you will see your list(s) at the top of the table in your "Default Folder".
-We suggest you go into each list and give them a once over to make sure everything went as planned.
+We suggest you go into each list and give them a once-over to make sure everything was executed as planned.